oppia/oppia-web-developer-docs/Schemas.md

 #### Schema validation system code

-The following key methods are used in the validation of handler args through the SVS architecture:
+The following key methods are used in the validation of handler args through the SVS:

 * `vaidate_and_normalize_args()` in `base.py`: This method is defined in the BaseHandler class of base.py.
-The `vaidate_and_normalize_args` method is responsible for raising all kinds of errors in the context of validation of handler args, like `InvalidInputException` and `NotImplemented` error.
+The `vaidate_and_normalize_args` method is responsible for validating and normalizing handler args.
+It also raises exceptions when those validation and normalization fail, for example `InvalidInputException` and `NotImplemented` errors.
 (See [this section](#common-errors-faced) for a list of common errors that may arise.)

-* `validate(handler_args, handler_args_schemas)` in `payload_validator.py`: This method is the core method for SVS functionality.
+* `validate(handler_args, handler_args_schemas)` in `payload_validator.py`: This method is the core method of the SVS.
 It collects all the AssertionErrors raised from schema_utils.
   * `handler_args`: The arguments from payload/ request.
   * `handler_args_schemas`: Schema from the handler class.(See [this link](#how-to-write-validation-schema-for-handlers) for more information on how to write a schema).